dmetivie/ExpectationMaximization.jl/docs/src/biblio.md

 I know of the Python [`mixem`](https://github.com/sseemayer/mixem) package doing also using a generic algorithm implementation.
 However, the available distribution choice is very limited as the authors have to define each distribution (Top-Down approach).
 This package does not define distribution[^1], it simply uses the `Distribution` type and what is in `Distributions.jl`.

 In Julia, there is the [`GaussianMixtures.jl`](https://github.com/davidavdav/GaussianMixtures.jl) package that also does EM.
-It seems a little faster than my implementation when used with Gaussian mixtures (I'd like to understand what is creating this difference, though).
+It seems a little faster than my implementation when used with Gaussian mixtures (I'd like to understand what is creating this difference, though, maybe the in-place allocation while `fit_mle` creates copy).
 However, I am not sure if this is maintained anymore.

 Have a look at the [benchmark](@ref Benchmarks) section for some comparisons.